scottcheng/outliner/README.md

 - - - - -

+Outliner generates a table of contents by extracting all the headings in the page.

 Many pages on the Internet do not feature a well-designed in-page navigator.
 Outliner is here to help.
-It generates a table of contents by extracting all the headings in the page.

 How to use